 |How much would you contribute to save an endangered species?||How much emotion do I feel when I think of dying dolphins?|

 |How popular will the president be six months from now?||How popular is the president right now?|

 |This woman is running for the primary.
 How far will she go in politics?||Does this woman look like a political winner?|

 Chart 1: Abridged from Kahneman (2011) pp. 98-99

 Note that working out answers to the target questions, especially when money is involved, is often a laborious undertaking.
 By contrast, heuristic questions can be pretty much answered off the top of the head: they reduce the information-base for answering to what the questioning persons can easily access in memory.
 How likely this procedure is to provide good solutions to real problems one might judge by the example of participants of TV talk shows and no small number of our political and social pundits.
-(The accuracy of expert, much less pundit, futurology tends to randomness.
+(The accuracy of an expert, much less a pundit, in futurology tends to randomness.
 [3a])

 But professional scientists, even, have been criticized for providing answers to questions they seem to have reformulated as easy.
 Congressional response in 1958 to the question, "Why did the United States fail to beat the Russians into space?" was reformulated in the easier "who's-to-blame" mode, and ultimately responded to with the passage of the National Defense Education Act.

 The Theory-To-Practice Gap.
 An example.
 Public-supported institutions in our democratic society are often under severe pressure to widen participation, little matter whether those to be involved are even minimally informed or not.
 Consequently, questions that the most practiced and learned professionals might disagree on are usually decided by the least practiced and least knowledgeable of people.